-A free downloadable PDF version of the Rite for the Blessing of a Child in the Womb, ordering information for a bound copy, and supplemental information can also be found online at usccb.org/blessing-in-the-womb.
+You can order a copy of the Rite for the Blessing of a Child in Womb from our catalog or at store.usccb.org.
+A free downloadable PDF version and supplemental information can also be found online:

+respectlifeprogram.org/blessing-in-womb.